vklimontovich/next-collect/README.md

 Next.JS team has changed page middleware API in between versions.
 Here's a detailed [changelog](https://nextjs.org/docs/messages/middleware-upgrade-guide), and `>=0.2.0` version is only compatible with Next.Js 12.2.
 For older versions, you can a [legacy 0.1.* versions](https://github.com/jitsucom/next-collect/tree/next_middleware_legacy).

+## Next.JS middleware and prefetch

+When browser loads Next.JS page, it will also [prefetch](https://nextjs.org/docs/api-reference/next/link) most of the links coming out from this page.
+This technique is called prefetching and can't be turned off.

+During the prefetch request, Next.JS will call middleware code and `page_request` event will be recorded.
+If user doesn't follow the link, the request still be processed.
+If user follows the link, the page will be displayed and no subsequent middleware call will be made.
+In other words, there's no way to tell if user actually visited the page or it has been just prefetch.
+See discussion on [Next.JS GitHub](https://github.com/vercel/next.js/discussions/37736).

+If this is not desirable, you should use [client-side collection](#client-side-data-collection---usecollect-hook) with `useCollect()` hook

 ## Advanced usage